Udit365/MATLAB-Essentials/MATLAB_Basics/Loops_and_Control_Structures_in_MATLAB.md

 ```

 ### `while` Loop

 ---

 The `while` loop is used when a set of operations is to be repeated if a certain condition is met.
 So, in case of `while` loop, we actually don't know that how many times we need to execute the code.

-The below `while` loop syntax shows, how we can execute a certain code only when the given codnition is satisfied :
+The below `while` loop syntax shows, how we can execute a certain code only when the given condition is satisfied :

 ```matlab
 while i < 10
     <statement 1> ;